jmcvaughn/ansible-arch/README.md

 installation of ZFS packages to fail.
 [Check the archzfs repository prior to running the role.](https://github.com/archzfs/archzfs)

+### Docker
+The `docker` role only installs Docker and enables/starts `docker.service`.
+This is sufficient for my systems as either the `btrfs` or `zfs` Docker storage drivers will be used automatically.
+Custom configurations will need to be applied manually prior to running the role.

 ### GPG keys
 Currently, ansible-arch can add keys automatically.
 Note that this is not sensible; automating the addition of keys undermines the point of keys in the